iuliiakonovalchuk/PolicyExpertTest/README.md

 ## Next steps
 So far, not all fields were covered in the Details sections.
 So that's why no assertions in the text.
-Once all section filled, it should use TestNG assert function to check the next page opened or in case of negative test, error messages are shown.
+Once all section filled, it should use TestNG assert function to check the next page opened or, in case of negative test, error messages are shown.

 The next steps to improve the framework may include:
 - Add BDD tests (Gherkin language).
 Cucumber, Serenity libraries have already been added as a maven dependency.